lekhrajdinkar/css_html/NOTES-CSS/005_Position.md

 3. Change the position, but how ?
 ![img](https://github.com/lekhrajdinkar/css_html/blob/master/NOTES-CSS/assets/position/3.JPG)

-- `positioning context` : eg: top : 30 --> 30px from current pos of elememt(default), or from view port, or from html tag, or from body, or from it parent, etc ?
+- `positioning context` : eg: [top : 30] --> 30px from current pos of elememt, or from view port, or from html tag, or from body, or from it parent, etc ?
+- if top,left,etc not been defined then value it does not mean its 0. element will take position as per flow.
 - z- index, top, left,etc would work only for non-static value.

 ***

 ### A. Fixed
+- `positioning context` :  viewport.

 1.  create stable nav bar:
 - main-header { position:fixed, width:100%, box-sizing:border-boxing, margin : 10px }
 - top:0, left:0, right: 0 --> base is viewport.